Rwanda: July 2012 Update

 - Boarding fees

-Children are now required by the Rwandan government to wear school uniform and footwear if they are to attend school.
+Children continue to be required by the Rwandan government to wear school uniform and footwear if they are to attend school.
 In addition, they must equip themselves with notebooks.
-For some families, this is too much of a financial burden and in these cases, Sister Susan has intervened to make sure that these pupils have the necessary equipment to allow them to attend school. £1000 has been used to meet these costs.
+For some families, this is too much of a financial burden and in these cases, Sister Susan has intervened to make sure that these pupils have the necessary equipment to allow them to attend school. £1000.00 has been used to meet these costs.

-Building work and the provision of desks and chairs
+The provision of desks and chairs at Mara Primary School